ant-design/ant-design/components/table/index.en-US.md

 ## How To Use

 Specify `dataSource` of Table as an array of data.
+Keys in dataSource and columns are consistent.
+Ensure key values in dataSource are unique.

 ```jsx
 const dataSource = [